gp-grid-logo

 }

-Without the formatter, users filtering for "$82,000" on the Salary column would match nothing because the filter sees the raw 82000.
+Without the formatter, users typing "$82,000" into the Salary column's text condition would match nothing because the comparison would run against the raw 82000.
 See the full valueFormatter reference for signature, caveats, and more examples.

 Cell Renderers